-Figures 9 and 10 show CCs between estimates at the target station and observations at the neighboring station.
-For precipitation, most strategies exhibit a similar spatial correlation structure with observations for most stations.
-QMR largely underestimates CCs compared to observations, which should be attributed to the differences between precipitation of reanalysis products and stations.
-There are notable differences in different strategies within one group.
-For example, QMN-1 shows larger inflation when observation-based CCs are higher, which is not seen in QMN-2 to QMN-4.
+Figures 9 and 10 show CC between estimates at the target station and observations at the neighboring station.
+For precipitation, most strategies exhibit similar spatial correlation structure with observations for most stations.
+QMR largely underestimates CC compared with observations, which should be attributed to the differences between precipitation of reanalysis products and stations.
+There are notable differences for different strategies within one group.
+For example, QMN-1 shows larger inflation when observation-based CC is higher, which is not seen in QMN-2 to 4.
 This is probably because QMN-1 only uses information from the one neighboring station with the highest correlation with the target station for each DOY.
-The higher observation-based CC in Fig. 9 means this neighboring station could be more frequently used by QMN-1 to estimate data for the target station, resulting in the larger inflation of the CC.
-Another example is that INT-1 underestimates the CC for 68.75 % of stations, whereas INT-2 to INT-4 overestimates the CC for almost all stations.
-For SCD-1, the inflation of the CC is observed for 76.60 % of stations, whereas the magnitude of overestimation is smaller than that in Fig. 8.
-The mean values of observation-based and estimate-based CCs are 0.71 and 0.77, respectively.
-SCD-2 replaces estimates by observations and is the final dataset of this study.
-It reduces the mean estimate-based CC to 0.70.
-The overall spatial correlation structure of observations is generally preserved by SCD-2.
-However, SCD-2 calculates the CC for the entire period which is different from the period of observation-based CCs, resulting in uncertainties such as the underestimation
+Higher observation-based CC in Fig. 9 means this neighboring station could be more frequently used by QMN-1 to estimate data for the target station, resulting in the larger inflation of CC.
+Another example is that INT-1 underestimates the CC for 68.75% stations, whereas INT-2 to 4 overestimates the CC for almost all stations.
+For SCD-1, inflation of CC is observed for 76.60% stations, whereas the magnitude of overestimation is